conradakunga/Blog/_posts/2026-08-02-discriminated-unions-part-3-practical-uses.md

 ![inactiveResult](../images/2026/08/inactiveResult.png)

-With this design, you are forced to **decide up from  the return types you are expecting**, and write your code around these options.
+With this design, you are forced to **decide up front the return types you are expecting**, and write your code around these options.

 ### TLDR

-**Discriminated unions lend themselves well to domain design, where we upfront come up with the possible states we are expecting from our systems.**
+**Discriminated unions lend themselves well to domain design, where we come up with the possible states we are expecting from our system upfront.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-08-02%20-%20DiscriminatedUnionsUseCase).